1. It’s located on an extinct volcano named “Castle Rock”

-That’s because the castle was built in a very strategic location on top of the plug of an extinct volcano which formed over 350 million years ago and which is now referred to as “Castle Rock.”
+That’s because the castle was built in a very strategic location on top of the plug of an extinct volcano that formed over 350 million years ago and is now referred to as “Castle Rock.”

 The summit of this rock is located about 130 meters (430 feet) above sea level and the rocky cliffs stand about 80 meters (260 feet) above the city’s landscape.